obah2008/Active-directory-project/README.md

 #### Deploying the Domain controller VM
 On the Azure dashboard, we'll hover over the VM dashboard and select create new Azure machine,
 - Resource group: I'll create a new resource group and name it AD-lab
-- Virtual machine name: I'll name the virtual machine DCn1
+- Virtual machine name:  DCn1
 - Region: I'll be selecting the region closest to me, South Africa
-- Image: as stated earlier, I'll be using a windows server 2022 as the operating system ISO
+- Image: I'll be using a windows server 2022 ISO
-- Size: For size, We'll be choosing a standard b2s instance
+- Size: B2s instance
-- Inbound traffic: I'll allow inbound traffic from RDP 3389
+- Inbound traffic: I'll allow inbound traffic from RDP(port 3389
 - Virtual Network: AD-Vnet

 #### Deploying the Agent VM